maxhallinan/hemulen.js/README.markdown

 ##Events

+Hemulen events are DOM events.
+In addition to the properties and methods common to DOM events, a Hemulen event object contains Hemulen-specific values stored on the `event.detail` property.

 ###File Stored

 Event Name: `hemulen-filestored`

-An event emitted by the Hemulen element when a file is dropped on the drop field or uploaded through the file input and successfully stored in the data model.
+The event emitted by the Hemulen element when a file is dropped on the drop field or uploaded through the file input and successfully stored on the data model.

 Event properties:

 - `hemulen-filestored.detail.file`
     + Type: File Object
-    + The file object that has been successfully stored in the data model.
+    + The file object that has been successfully stored on the data model.
 - `hemulen-filestored.detail.fileId`
     + Type: String
-    + The key under which the file has been stored in the data model.
-The fileId is needed to remove the file from the data model.
+    + The key under which the file has been stored on the data model. **`fileId` should be stored for later use.** Without the value of `fileId`, the file cannot be removed from the data model or updated with additional properties.
+Unlike the `instanceId`, there is no method to query the data model for a `fileId`.
+A file whose `fileId` is unknown to the application is stranded on the data model.
 - `hemulen-filestored.detail.hemulen`
     + Type: Object
     + Hemulen instance configuration